3D-modelling technology helps provide insulation solution

 Our ContraFlex® team were asked to provide a solution to a maintenance issue that had occurred at a facility in Canada.
 During the inspection of the vessel, it was noted that there were large cracks in the intumescent epoxy fireproofing material.

-Epoxy intumescent coatings are not suitable for low sub - zero temperatures and can be prone to cracking due to steel expansion and contraction during seasonal weather changes.
+Epoxy intumescent coatings are not suitable for low sub - zero temperatures and can be prone to cracking.
+This is due to steel expansion and contraction during seasonal weather changes.

-Our team recommended that rather than blasting and repainting the vessel skirt, which could result in the same problem occurring in the future, our bespoke ContraFlex® jackets could be installed on top of the failed coating.
+Rather than blasting and repainting the vessel skirt, which could result in the same problem occurring in the future, our team recommended bespoke ContraFlex® jackets could be installed on top of the failed coating.

-Opting to install this solution meant the facility had minimal downtime and did not incur any additional costs by having to remove the failed coating before applying a new coating.
+Opting to install this solution meant the facility had minimal downtime.
+Also, there were no additional costs from having to remove the failed coating before applying a new coating.
 This resulted in the facility being fully protected and operational quickly.

 Novel 3D-modelling technology helps provide quick and efficient solution